iMerica/blog.imeri.ca/about.md

   feature: bg5.jpg
 ---

 Hi, I'm Michael!
 This is probably the tenth blog I've ever maintained and I'm going to try extra hard not to delete it.
-This blog will mostly focus on software development and tech in general, but be advised--I'm quite passionate about many other topics.
+This blog will mostly focus on programming, testing and tech in general.